Library History

 Our goal through Gilbreath Memorial Library is to continue to grow and meet the needs of our community.

-The Andrew Carnegie Library had it's formal opening in Winnsboro, Texas in 1909.
-The library, however, did not open the doors for official service until 1910.
+The Andrew Carnegie Library held its formal opening in Winnsboro, Texas, in 1909.
+However, it did not officially open its doors for public service until 1910.

-Interest in a new and larger library was peaked with a $60,000 bequeath in 1985 from the estate of Fern Gilbreath.
-In December of 1985, Judge T.C.
-Chadick, former resident and retired associate judge of the Supreme Court, donated a lot for the new library at 916 N. Main.
+Interest in expanding the library was reignited in 1985 with a generous $60,000 bequest from the estate of Fern Gilbreath.
+Later that year, Judge T.C.
+Chadick—a former resident and retired associate justice of the Texas Supreme Court—donated a lot at 916 N. Main Street for the new library site.